gmorgan-ping/pingidentity-devops/docs/getStarted/getStarted.md

 ## Set Up Your Devops Environment

-Evaluation licenses are pulled at container startup if a valid Ping Identity DevOps User and Key is provided.
+Evaluation licenses are pulled from Ping's license server at container startup if a valid Ping Identity DevOps User and Key is provided.
 For more information, see [DevOps Registration](devopsRegistration.md).
 Prepare your user and key to be used by deployments via a Kubernetes secret with the name `devops-secret`.

       ```
        kubectl create secret generic devops-secret \